 WordPress SEO Pharma Hack

-The Pharma Hack is quite a subtle, clever hack which seems to affect WordPress websites – and other CMS websites.
-The hackers gain access to a CMS database through an old or compromised plugin / theme, where they are able to plant lines of code within your database, which redirects visitors to illegal pharmaceutical websites.
+The Pharma Hack is quite a subtle, clever hack which seems to affect WordPress and other CMS websites.
+The hackers gain access to your database through an old or compromised plugin or theme.
+They are then able to plant lines of code within your database, which redirects visitors to illegal pharmaceutical websites.

 One of my jobs is to manage the websites for a medical / cosmetic laser manufacturer – and they were infected by the Pharma Hack… which prompted me to find out about it, and hence write this post.